core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 1. The group member retrieves from the Group Manager the current group keying material, together with the current Key Generation Number GEN\_NEW.
 The group member MUST NOT install the obtained group keying material yet.

-2. The group member asks the Group Manager for the set of stale Sender IDs.
+2. The group member asks the Group Manager for the set of stale Sender IDs between GEN\_OLD and GEN\_NEW.

 3. If no exact indication can be obtained from the Group Manager, the group member MUST remove all the authentication credentials from its list of group members' authentication credentials used in the group and MUST delete all its Recipient Contexts used in the group.